dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/data/how-to-create-a-simple-binding.md

 - The first and last name of the employee.
 - The date the employee was hired.
-- The title employee has at the company.
+- The employee's company title.
 - How much income the employee earns.

 ## Bind to a data object